 Check them out.
 There's no commitment.
 Buy what you want as often as you want.
 You don't have to order every week.
 Individual farm orders will be combined for easy pickup in Clemson, Anderson, Seneca, Easley, and Pickens.

-Our current laying flock is comprised of Rhode Island Reds.
-We plan to purchase new layers every spring and maintain a healthy laying flock of 50 hens.
+Our laying flock is comprised entirely of Rhode Island Reds.
+We purchase new layers every spring and maintain a healthy laying flock of 50 hens.
 We chose the Rhode Island Red because it is the most popular American heritage breed in our area and very possibly the most popular in the entire country.
 They are dual-purpose birds (meat and eggs) and prolific layers of large to extra-large brown eggs.
 We order our chicks from reputable hatcheries and when they arrive on the farm they are only two days old.
 We keep them in a brooder and feed them a chick starter/grower feed until they have feathered out.
 When they reach this stage, we move them to the hen house and keep them there until they grow too large to slip through the electric poultry netting that we use to protect them from predators out on the pastures.
 In our first year of operations we used a small enclosure and a mobile coop that allowed us to move the hens to fresh pasture as needed.
 We have since switched to permanent coops within very large enclosures.
 This is much less labor intensive, less stress on our hens, and still provides them with ample access to fresh grass and insects.

 Consider this.
 In the United States, USDA free-range regulations currently apply only to poultry and indicate that the hens have been allowed access to the outside.
 The USDA regulations do not specify the quality or size of the outside range, nor the duration of time the hens must have access.

 Look at the picture above.
 The egg on the bottom is a certified organic egg purchased from a national chain supermarket.
-The egg on the top is one of Porter Valley Farms free-range eggs.
-You can see the difference and you can certainly taste the difference, but did you know that free-range pastured eggs are healthier for you?
+The egg on the top is one of Porter Valley Farms Rhode Island Red pastured eggs.
+You can see the difference and you can certainly taste the difference, but did you know that pastured eggs are healthier for you?
 They have…

 What is a stew hen?